2025-environmental-bioinformatics/Lab-Unix/README.md

 echo prints the clean sample name

-> 🧩 Challenge: Copy all .dat files and give them a new .txt extension
+>🧩 Challenge
+>
+> Now, what if you wanted to copy the all the files ending with `.out` to new files that end with `.data`?
+Write a for loop to do that.

 ## 2.8.
 Repeat it with scripts